RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/999-ReadMe.md

 - Then run `cmake --build --preset Linux_OR_Windows-Debug_OR_Release`.
 - Run within the same terminal and folder `cmake --install ./Build/Debug_OR_Release`.
 - The default installation paths are: Windows = "ROOT_DRIVE:/Users/USERNAME/CMake/Bot-Template-For-DiscordCoreAPI", Linux = "/home/USERNAME/CMake/Bot-Template-For-DiscordCoreAPI"

-# Roadmap
-I am currently working on getting this thing to be used by people like you!
-So, if you have any suggestions for the library that would make it more usable - don't hesitate to let me know!
-I can be easily found on the Discord server that is linked to above!
-Cheers and thanks for your time.

-- \subpage Guides